Representations and evaluation strategies for feasibly approximable functions: Representations of

 The representation $\Fun$ is the most efficient representation which renders evaluation computable, in the sense that it satisfies the following universal property:

 \begin{Proposition}[\cite{KawamuraCook}] The following are equivalent for a representation of continuous functions $\delta\colon\subseteq \M \to \CI$: \begin{enumerate} \item Evaluation

-is polynomial-time $(\delta\times\rho,\rho)$-computable. \item $\delta \leq \Fun$. \end{enumerate} \end{Proposition} \begin{proof} It is easy to see that evaluation is polytime computable with respect to $\Fun$.
+is polynomial-time $(\delta\times\rho,\rho)$-computable. \item $\delta \leq \Fun$. \end{enumerate} \end{Proposition} \begin{proof}[Proof sketch] It is easy to see that evaluation is polytime computable with respect to $\Fun$.
 Hence, if $\delta \leq \Fun$, then evaluation is polytime computable with respect to $\delta$.
 Conversely, assume that $\delta$ renders evaluation polytime computable.
 Given a $\delta$-name of a function $f$ we can clearly evaluate $f$ on dyadic rational points in polynomial time, which yields ``half'' a $\Fun$-name of $f$.
 It remains to show that a modulus of continuity of $f$ can be uniformly computed in polynomial time.
-Since $\delta$ renders evaluation polytime computable there exists a second-order polynomial $P(n,\Phi)$ which bounds the running time of some algorithm which computes $\eval$.
-Since $[-1,1]$ is compact, we can assume that the running time of the algorithm on input $\langle\varphi,\xi\rangle$, where $\delta(\varphi) = f$, $\rho(\xi) = x$, is bounded by the function $P(n,|\varphi|)$ (since the size of $\xi$ can be bounded independently of $\xi$, cf.~ Remark \ref{Remark: compactness and second-order bounds}).
-Since this function bounds the running time of a $(\delta\times\rho,\rho)$-algorithm which computes $\eval(f,\cdot)\colon \R \to \R$, it follows that $P(n, |\varphi|)$ is a modulus of continuity of $f$.
-It is clearly second-order polytime computable in the name $\varphi$. \end{proof}
+Since $\delta$ renders evaluation polytime computable there exists a second-order polynomial $P$ which bounds the running time of some algorithm which computes $\eval$.
+Since $[-1,1]$ is compact, we can assume that the running time of the algorithm on input $\langle\varphi,\xi\rangle$, where $\delta(\varphi) = f$, $\rho(\xi) = x$, is bounded by the function $P(|\varphi|, n)$ (since the size of $\xi$ can be bounded independently of $\xi$, cf.~ Remark \ref{Remark: compactness and second-order bounds}).
+Since this function bounds the running time of a $(\delta\times\rho,\rho)$-algorithm which computes $\eval(f,\cdot)\colon \R \to \R$, it follows that $P(|\varphi|, \cdot)$ is a modulus of continuity of $f$.
+As $\varphi$ is length-monotone we have $|\varphi|(n) = |\varphi(0^n)|$, so that this modulus of continuity is uniformly polytime computable in the name $\varphi$. \end{proof}